plait-lab/edit-mirror/docs/README.md

 - `installation.md`: Instructions how to install Edit Mirror
 - `redactor.md`: Instructions how to use the Edit Mirror redactor

-You can also look at the `edit-mirror` usage documentation in its [source code](../edit-mirror.sh) or by running the `edit-mirror` command in your terminal once it is installed.
+You can also take a look at the `edit-mirror` usage documentation by viewing its [source code](../edit-mirror.sh) or by running the `edit-mirror` command in your terminal once it's installed.